creativity-ai/creativity-ai.github.io/index.md

 <div class="flex items-center" id="ben-brooks">
     <figure class="w-1/3">
         <img class="img-author" src="assets/imgs/authors/neurips2024/ben-brooks.png" alt="Ben Brooks"/>
-        <b><br> Ben Brooks</b>
+        <b><br><a href="https://cyber.harvard.edu/people/ben-brooks" class="text-main" >Ben Brooks</a></b>
     </figure>
 <div class="w-2/3">
-<b>Ben Brooks</b> is a Fellow at the Berkman Klein Center, Harvard, where he scrutinizes the regulatory and legislative response to AI models.
+<a href="https://cyber.harvard.edu/people/ben-brooks"><b>Ben Brooks</b></a> is a Fellow at the Berkman Klein Center, Harvard, where he scrutinizes the regulatory and legislative response to AI models.
 Previously, he served as Head of Public Policy for Stability AI, custodian of Stable Diffusion, and drove regulatory development efforts at GoogleX, Uber, and Coinbase, working with authorities on the ground in over 25 countries.
 </div>
 </div>

 <div class="flex items-center" id="edward-lee">
     <figure class="w-1/3">
         <img class="img-author" src="assets/imgs/authors/neurips2024/edward-lee.png" alt="Edward Lee"/>
-        <b><br>Edward Lee</b>
+        <b><br><a href="https://chatgptiseatingtheworld.com/" class="text-main">Edward Lee</a></b>
     </figure>
 <div class="w-2/3">
-<b>Edward Lee</b> is a professor at Santa Clara Law and the founder of ChatGPTiseatingtheworld.com.
+<a href="https://chatgptiseatingtheworld.com/"><b>Edward Lee</b></a> is a professor at Santa Clara Law and the founder of ChatGPTiseatingtheworld.com.
 His current research focuses on the ways in which AI, blockchain, and other disruptive technologies challenge existing legal paradigms.
 </div>
 </div>

 <div class="flex items-center" id="jillian-arnold">
     <figure class="w-1/3">
         <img class="img-author" src="assets/imgs/authors/neurips2024/jillian-arnold.jpeg" alt="Jillian Arnold"/>
-        <b><br>Jillian Arnold</b>
+        <b><br><a href="https://www.missioncritical.media/" class="text-main" >Jillian Arnold</a></b>
     </figure>
 <div class="w-2/3">
-<b>Jillian Arnold</b> is a recording and workflow engineer for live tv (Emmys, VMAs, Oscars etc).
+<b><a href="https://www.missioncritical.media/">Jillian Arnold</a></b> is a recording and workflow engineer for live tv (Emmys, VMAs, Oscars etc).
 She is the president of local 695 - sound, video and projection and the IATSE AI negotiations subcommittee chair.
 </div>
 </div>

 <div class="flex items-center" id="jingna-zhang">
     <figure class="w-1/3">
         <img class="img-author" src="assets/imgs/authors/neurips2024/Jingna-Zhang.jpg" alt="Jingna Zhang"/>
-        <b><br>Jingna Zhang</b>
+        <b><br><a href="https://www.zhangjingna.com/" class="text-main">Jingna Zhang</a></b>
     </figure>
 <div class="w-2/3">
-<b>Jingna Zhang</b> is the founder of Cara, a social and portfolio-sharing app for artists and fans with more than a million users in its beta.
+<b><a href="https://www.zhangjingna.com/">Jingna Zhang</a></b> is the founder of Cara, a social and portfolio-sharing app for artists and fans with more than a million users in its beta.
 Prior to Cara, Jingna was an award-winning fashion and fine art photographer for magazines like Vogue, Elle, and Harper’s Bazaar, the founder of an esports team in StarCraft II, and a Singapore Olympic team candidate in air rifle.
 She works at the intersection of art and technology, advocating for creative rights and responsible AI development.
 </div>
 </div>